Adrián Arguedas

 Concerned with the balance of contrasts, Arguedas explores dichotomies such as life vs death, tall vs small, and beauty vs ugliness.
 Additionally, the juxtaposition between the playful and the violent is a central theme, driven by an undercurrent of parody that imparts a critical dimension to his canvases, and reveals a marked European influence from artists such as Pieter Brueghel, Hieronymus Bosch and Edward Hopper.

 Arguedas holds a Bachelor of Art degree from the School of Arts and Visual Communication of the National University of Costa Rica.
 Additionally, he pursued engraving studies at the École Beaux d’Art in Lorient, France, and attained a Master of Fine Arts from the University of Miami, Florida, USA.
-Arguedas has been awarded several honours, including the esteemed “Aquileo Echeverría” award, the highest accolade in Costa Rica’s visual arts domain, with which he has been awarded on four occasions.
+Arguedas has been awarded several honours, including the esteemed “Aquileo Echeverría” award, the highest accolade in Costa Rica’s visual arts domain, with which he has been awarded on three occasions.

 Adrian Arguedas in his studio surrounded by masquerade paintings and masked puppets

-Adrián Arguedas in his studio, 2023 (Photography by Julio Sequeira)
+Above: Adrián Arguedas in his studio, 2023 (Photography by Julio Sequeira)

 "I seek to discuss the human condition and its relationship with the environment from an individual and/or community level."
 Adrián Arguedas, 2023